 You can control what subagents can do through tool access, permission modes, and conditional rules.Available tools

 Subagents can use any of Claude Code’s internal tools.
 By default, subagents inherit all tools from the main conversation, including MCP tools.
-To restrict tools, use thetools field (allowlist) or disallowedTools field (denylist):
+To restrict tools, use either thetools field (allowlist) or the disallowedTools field (denylist).
+This example uses tools to exclusively allow Read, Grep, Glob, and Bash.
+The subagent can’t edit files, write files, or use any MCP tools:

 Restrict which subagents can be spawned

-When an agent runs as the main thread withclaude --agent, it can spawn subagents using the Task tool.
-To restrict which subagent types it can spawn, use Task(agent_type) syntax in the tools field:
+When an agent runs as the main thread withclaude --agent, it can spawn subagents using the Agent tool.
+To restrict which subagent types it can spawn, use Agent(agent_type) syntax in the tools field.

-To allow spawning any subagent without restrictions, use Task without parentheses:
+To allow spawning any subagent without restrictions, use Agent without parentheses:

-Task is omitted from the tools list entirely, the agent cannot spawn any subagents.
+Agent is omitted from the tools list entirely, the agent cannot spawn any subagents.
 This restriction only applies to agents running as the main thread with claude --agent.
-Subagents cannot spawn other subagents, so Task(agent_type) has no effect in subagent definitions.
+Subagents cannot spawn other subagents, so Agent(agent_type) has no effect in subagent definitions.

 Permission modes

 ThepermissionMode field controls how the subagent handles permission prompts.
-Subagents inherit the permission context from the main conversation but can override the mode.
+Subagents inherit the permission context from the main conversation and can override the mode, except when the parent mode takes precedence as described below.

 | Mode | Behavior |